 Although not as clearly spelled out in Christian scripture, the Jews in the ancient world believed that St. Michael stood before God offering a sacrifice before the eternal throne.
 St. Michael is the Prince of Archangels and a lordly member of the hierarchy of Heaven.
 St. Michael’s job was not just to defeat Satan, but to glorify God at each moment in Heaven.
 St. Joseph is a new Michael for us.

 While he was on Earth, St. Joseph continually adored his adopted Son.
 Our Lord learned to walk and talk because of what St. Joseph taught him.
-If Our Lady was the Ark of the New Covenant, then St. Joseph — as priest of the Holy Family — led the first adoration procession by bringing Our Lady (while pregnant) through the desert to Egypt.
+If Our Lady was the Ark of the New Covenant, then St. Joseph — as priest of the Holy Family — led the first adoration procession by bringing Our Lady (while pregnant) from Nazareth to Bethlehem.
 St. Joseph not only defends us from evil, but spent his whole life adoring his son.
 With the exception of Our Lady, no one loved Our Lord more than St. Joseph.
 No one longs to protect the Church more than our earthly father.